rerun-io/rerun-docs/docs/getting-started/rust.md

 ### What's next

-This simple scene is a good opportunity to start experimenting with the Viewer: have a look at the [Quick Tour](quick-tour) and the [Viewer reference](../reference/viewer/overview) for an overview of the features available.
+This simple scene is a good opportunity to start experimenting with the Viewer: have a look at the [Quickstart](quickstart) and the [Viewer reference](../reference/viewer/overview) for an overview of the features available.

 If you're ready to move on to more advanced topics, checkout our thorough [Getting Started guide](logging-rust) where we will explore the core concepts that make Rerun tick and log our first non-trivial dataset.